Before you start:

 1. Initialize a New dbt Project:

-:2.
+Name the projectelementary_tutorial:2.
 Download tutorial sample data and models

 We created a dbt project and sample data for the tutorial.
 Download the files here.3.
-Copy files to the elementary_tutorial
+Copy files to the elementary_tutorial project

-Copy the following downloaded directories to your local elementary_tutorial
+Copy the following downloaded directories to your local elementary_tutorial project:- Replace the

-folder in the project with the downloaded/seeds
+/seedsfolder in the project with the downloaded/seedsdirectory. - Replace the

-folder in the project with the downloaded/models
+/modelsfolder in the project with the downloaded/modelsdirectory.

 4. Seed Data to the DWH